Dan Counce

-Dan Counce (born October 22, 1951, in St. Louis, Missouri) is a retired American soccer player and current professional soccer executive.
+Dan Counce (born October 22, 1951) is an American retired soccer player and current professional soccer executive.
 He played six seasons in the North American Soccer League and six more in the Major Indoor Soccer League.
 He also earned five caps with the United States national team between 1974 and 1976.

 Player

 College

-After playing at Rosary High School in St. Louis, Counce attended St. Louis University where he played on the men’s soccer team.
+After playing at Rosary High School in St. Louis, Counce attended Saint Louis University where he played on the men's soccer team.
 He was a member of the 1970, 1972 and 1973 NCAA soccer championship teams.
 In 1973, he won the Hermann Trophy as the outstanding collegiate soccer player in North America.
 Counce also was selected the MVP of the 1973 ISAA Senior Soccer Bowl and the NCAA National Championship soccer Tournament.

 National team

 He earned his first cap with the U.S. national team in a September 8, 1974, loss to Mexico.
 In 1975, he played only one of the five national team games, a 7–0 loss to Poland in March.
 It was over a year and a half later before he was called up again, this time for a November 12, 1976, tie with Haiti.
-His last game with the national team came a month later when he came on for fellow St. Louis University alumnus Al Trost in a 3–0 loss to Canada.
+His last game with the national team came a month later when he came on for fellow Saint Louis University alumnus Al Trost in a 3–0 loss to Canada.